Full text of African American newspapers from the 19th century.

 Primary source material on race relations across social, political, cultural and religious arenas from the mid-nineteenth century through the twentieth century.
 Focuses primarily on New York, Chicago, Atlanta, and North Carolina.

-Collection of digitized African American newspapers from more than 35 states.
+Collection of digitized newspapers written by and for African-Americans from more than 35 states.

 Collection of digitized newspapers from 21 countries across Africa during the years 1800-1925, covering "repercussions of the Atlantic slave trade, life under colonial rule and the results of the Berlin Conference to the emergence of Black journalism, the Zulu Wars and the rejection of Western imperialism."
 Mostly in English, but other languages include Afrikaans, French, German, Malagasy, Portuguese, Sotho, Tswana, Xhosa, and Zulu.